-With the implementation of the STAAR EOC program, assessment requirements for graduation have changed.
-Students are required to meet the passing standard (or at least make the minimum score) 5 STAAR EOC assessments (English I, English II, Algebra I, Biology, and U.S. history) depending on their graduation program.
-However, scoring only at the minimum level on all the STAAR EOC assessments will not meet the cumulative score requirement.
+With the implementation of the STAARTM EOC program, assessment requirements for graduation have changed.
+Students in the current TAKS program are required to meet the passing standard on the four TAKS exit level assessments (English language arts, mathematics, science, and social studies).
+With the new STAARTM program, students will be required to meet the passing standard (or at least make the minimum score) 5 STAARTM EOC assessments (English I, English II, Algebra I, biology, and U.S. history) depending on their graduation program.
+However, scoring only at the minimum level on all the STAARTM EOC assessments will not meet the cumulative score requirement.
 This is a significant increase in the number of assessments on which students must perform at a high level compared to the current TAKS exit level assessments for graduation (four assessments).
-See the Course Description Guide for more information.
+See pg.
+11 in the Course Description Guide for more information.